 The main airport used by China Southern Airlines is Guangzhou Baiyun International Airport, located in southern China, and the 2nd busiest airport in China.
 The airport is located approximately 28 kms from downtown Guangzhou, and the easiest transportation option is to use a taxi or one of the Airport Express buses.
 In Beijing, China Southern Airlines operates domestic and international flights from Terminal 2.

 Check in service is at a good standard in Guangzhou Airport, and there are many self-serve check-in facilities, together with Sky Priority services.
 China Southern Airlines also has a separate Premium check in lounge for First and Business class international customers.

 China Southern Airlines international First and Business class lounge at Guangzhou Airport is spacious and modern, arranged over 2 floors with a relaxing area and shower facilities located on the upper floor.
 Lounge catering standards are good, with a seated restaurant area and live cooking station serving freshly prepared dishes.
 WiFi is available, although speeds mirror many Chinese airport standards by being slow.

 China Southern Airlines have applied a lot of attention in recent years to developing and improving the transfer process through Guangzhou Airport for international flights, and this now offers a reasonably easy exercise without long delays.
 The international departure gates area at Guangzhou Airport do not offer much in the way of facilities for transfer customers, and be warned that food and beverage options are limited and very expensive!

-The domestic First Class lounges at Guangzhou Airport are very modern and well presented, delivering a strong 4-Star Airline standard.
+The domestic First Class lounges at Guangzhou Airport are very modern and well presented, and these meet a good standard.
 Facilities offer comfortable and pleasant waiting areas.